HomeDing/homeding.github.io/recipes.md

 * [Plant Watering](/recipes/water.md) - Use a timer and button to give water to plants.
 * [Soil Moisture Sensor](/recipes/capasoil.md) - Use a timer and button to give water to plants.

+## Using Sensors

+* [Logging Temperature Sensor](/recipes/templogger.md) - Use a DHT sensor and the log element to record values.

 <!-- * Display temperature from local sensor -->
 <!-- * [Display Time, temperature and humidity](/recipes/tempdisplay.md) -->

 <!-- * [Alarm with timer for duration](/recipes/alarm.md) -->